Quick Answer

 What is the 4 year rule for dividends in Cyprus?

-The deemed distribution rule (sometimes called the 2-year rule) requires Cyprus companies to distribute at least 70% of their after-tax accounting profits within 2 years of the tax year-end.
-If they do not, the undistributed amount is treated as a deemed dividend for SDC and GHS purposes.
-For Non-Dom shareholders, the SDC exemption applies equally to deemed dividends - only 2.65% GHS is due.
-For domiciled shareholders, the applicable SDC rate (5% for post-2026 profits) plus GHS applies.
+Cyprus companies must distribute at least 70% of after-tax accounting profits within 2 years of tax year-end, or undistributed amounts become deemed dividends.
+For Non-Dom shareholders, only 2.65% GHS applies (SDC exemption covers deemed dividends).
+Domiciled shareholders pay the applicable SDC rate (5% for post-2026 profits) plus 2.65% GHS on deemed amounts.

 Is there withholding tax on dividends in Cyprus?